 The Department of Nephrology at Manipal Hospital, Jaipur is dedicated to the understanding of kidney diseases, their development, progression, treatment, and prevention.
 The faculty is at the forefront of research & patient care in the field of kidney disease.
 The pursuit of excellence in patient care through improvement in understanding of disease processes & the development of new evidence-based strategies in treating individuals with kidney disease is our primary goal.

 The division of Nephrology is available for patients at any stage of kidney disease.
-Our main goal is to provide the highest quality care while helping patients manage their condition.
-Kidney diseases have been increasing in all parts of the world during 10 years.
-This is mainly due to increase in cases of diabetes & hypertension, which are the main causes of kidney disease.
+Our main goal is to provide the highest quality of care while helping patients manage their condition.
+Kidney diseases have been increasing in all parts of the world for 10 years.
+This is mainly due to an increase in cases of diabetes & hypertension, which are the main causes of kidney disease.
 About 40-50% of the kidney patients are diabetic & 30-40% of the patients are hypertensive.
-The division of Nephrology is available for patients at any stages of kidney disease.
-Our main goal is to provide the highest quality care while helping patients manage their condition.
+The division of Nephrology is available for patients at any stage of kidney disease.
+Our main goal is to provide the highest quality of care while helping patients manage their condition.

 We see patients with a wide range of conditions, including diabetes & hypertension; inherited disorders such as polycystic kidney disease & end-stage renal disease.
-We also help patients through follow up management of a kidney transplant.
+We also help patients through follow up management of a kidney transplant in Jaipur.